apache/airflow/CI.rst

 the CI jobs.
 And we have  a number of variables determine build behaviour.

-You can also take a look at the `CI Sequence Diagrams <CI_DIAGRAMS.md>`_ for more graphical overview of how Airlfow's CI works.
+You can also take a look at the `CI Sequence Diagrams <CI_DIAGRAMS.md>`_ for more graphical overview of how Airflow CI works.

 GitHub Actions runs
 -------------------